llafuente/class/README.markdown

 check_if.equal(st02.boxes.oranges, "0[object Object]",
     "node-class try to clone a number so 0 + (What you send)");
-// for a huge performance boost this is the expected behavior.
+// this is the expected behavior, in fact is a performance trade of.
-// if node-class do a deep typeof of what you send every time
+// node-class keep a recursive typeof of the property and expect you to send
+// compatible data for cloning.
+Otherwise, use null
+// classes are not cloned.

 // typeof operator extends the functionality given by "object-enhancements" module. check_if.equal(__typeof(Storage), "class", "typeof class constructor");